KEACS/DAT14V1/2nd_semester/03_brush_up_project/readme.md

 **The presentation of your project should contain an explenation of how you used git and Github in your group, and an evaluation on how it went (pros & cons).**

-All group members also has to push the code to their own hand-in/Exercises repository on GitHub
+All group members also has to push the source code to their own hand-in/Exercises repository on GitHub.

 Good luck!